khmarbaise/CIEnv/README.md

 CIEnv
 =====

-This is an *C*ontinious *I*ntegration Environment Setup based on Maven
+This is an *C*ontinious *I*ntegration Environment Setup based on Maven which contains different components like Hudson and Nexus.

+It is assumes that Nexus and the Hudson instances are running on separate servers.

 Contained Components
 ====================